Skinakas Mountain is the highest paved road of Crete

 How long is the road to Skinakas Mountain in Crete?

 The road to the summit is very steep.
 Starting from Anogia, the ascent is 16.8 km (10.43 miles) long.
 Over this distance the elevation gain is 950 meters.
 The average gradient is 5.65%.
 The road was built in 1984.
 During winter months it is often covered with snow.
-The road with all the hairpin turns in combination with the scenic landscape and the picturesque villages confirms that this is one of the best road routes in Crete.
+The road, with all the hairpin turns, scenic landscape and picturesque villages is one of the best roads in Crete.
 To enjoy driving on this stunning road, rent a car in Crete.

 Pic&video: Rab and Lynette